expo/expo/docs/pages/versions/unversioned/sdk/bar-code-scanner.md

 * sometimes when an ITF-14 barcode is recognized it's type is set to `interleaved2of5`.

+## Installation

+This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-barcode-scanner).

 ## Usage

 You must request permission to access the user's camera before attempting to get it.
 To do this, you will want to use the [Permissions](../permissions/) API.
 You can see this in practice in the following example.